defold/extension-poco/README.md

 `extension-poco` is a native extension for [Defold](https://www.defold.com) to enable test automation from a computer to a test device (desktop or mobile).

-This extension implements the [Poco](https://poco-chinese.readthedocs.io/en/latest/#) api, using the [Cocos2Dx-lua](https://poco-chinese.readthedocs.io/en/latest/source/doc/integration.html?highlight=cocos2d#cocos2dx-lua) Lua server, with some small cusomization on top (see `defold-poco.lua`)
+This extension implements the [Poco](https://poco-chinese.readthedocs.io/en/latest/#) api, using the [Cocos2Dx-lua](https://poco-chinese.readthedocs.io/en/latest/source/doc/integration.html?highlight=cocos2d#cocos2dx-lua) Lua server, with some small customization on top (see `defold-poco.lua`)

 ![](./examples/example.gif)